rnc/jdownloader/README.md

       --url=URL      Remote file url
   -d, --debug        Enable debug.
   -h, --help         Show this help message and exit.
+  -m=Max-Thread      Maximum number of threads to use.
+Default is 0 which means
+                       automatically determine based upon memory and part count.
-  -p=Part-Count      Number of parts to split into (default: 8) -s=Size            Minimum size in bytes to multi-thread (default: 10000000).
-Set
+  -p=Part-Count      Number of parts to split into
-                       to <= 0 to force single thread.
+                       (default: Available runtime processor count) -s=Size            Minimum size in bytes to multi-thread (default: 10000000).
+Set to <= 0 to force single thread.
   -V, --version      Print version information and exit.